How to Create a Winning Email Strategy : Research, Plan and Be Willing to Fail

 What strategy is – and isn’t

-Here’s the hard truth about creating and executing on a new marketing strategy: You need to do a lot of research and planning work before you can get down to the nitty-gritty of building out specific strategies and supporting tactics.
+Here’s the hard truth about creating and executing on a new email marketing strategy plan: You need to do a lot of research and planning work before you can get down to the nitty-gritty of building out specific strategies and supporting tactics.
 Think of this as your “planning to plan” phase.

 Before you can start creating your plan, you must understand what strategy is and how it differs from the other roadmaps that guide your company operations.